Ep 176 Strychnine: The WD-40 of Victorian Medicine

 And

-Are you ready to learn about the history of Strychnine?
+okay are you ready to learn about the history of strychnine I'm so ready okay

-I was obsessed with it in high school yeah yeah did you happen to visit the arboretum on campus no aaron i was in high school okay well i love i love an arboretum i walked around the quad and i was like can i go to school here and then i was like no i can't get into stanford
+have you ever been to Stanford yeah oh really okay like to visit the campus yeah okay I've never been um okay it's beautiful I was obsessed with it in high school yeah yeah did you happen to visit the Arboretum on campus no Aaron I was in high school okay well I live I live in Arboretum I walked around the quad and I was like, oh, yeah, but can I go to school here?

 which holds the remains of Leland Stanford, Jane Stanford, and Leland Stanford Jr.